 Individuals vary greatly in behavior: many tolerate gentle handling while others require time to settle and may remain skittish.
-In general, Uromastyx will be much calmer if kept in large, properly-provisioned enclosures.
+In general, Uromastyx will be much calmer if kept in large set ups with the correct furnishings.

-Uromastyx will burrow, but it is difficult to provide a substrate that will allow the shape of these tunnels to be maintained.
-Caves that are partially covered by substrate make a good replacement, though any heavy shelters should be placed directly on the bottom of the tank before substrate is added to prevent lizards from digging underneath and being crushed.
+Uromastyx will burrow.
+Caves that are partially covered by substrate make good tunnels, though any heavy shelters should be placed directly on the bottom of the tank before substrate is added to prevent lizards from digging underneath and being crushed.

 Light, Heat & Humidity